 Age 5-6: The 5-6 Tee Ball program serves as an introduction to the game, focusing on learning fundamentals and having fun.
 Players start the season batting from a tee, until they are ready for the coaches to pitch to them.
 Teams are coed, and usually practice once a week.
 Games are played in Henniker on Saturdays, and last about an hour.
 No scores or standings are kept.
 There are no outs, and all players play the field and bat each inning.
 Each player receives a hat to keep and a shirt to be returned.

 Age 7-8 softball: At the Rookie softball level, players begin to refine their skills and learn how the game is played.
 The games are more structured, and traditional positions are played in the field.
 The team's coach pitches, and the sides switch when either the batting team scores five runs, or the fielding team makes three outs.
 Games are five innings, and usually run about an hour and a half.
 A scorebook is kept.
 All players are in the batting order, and no player sits on the bench for two consecutive innings.
-Teams usually practice once a week, and play both home and away games against Hillsboro, Warner, New Boston, Bradford, and Weare.
-Each player receives a hat to keep and a uniform to be returned.
+Teams usually practice once a week, and play both home and away games against Hillsboro, Warner, Sunapee, Bradford, and Weare.
+At this level, softball players use a 10 inch RIF ball.
+Each player receives a visor to keep and a uniform to be returned.

 10U (10 and under) softball: For softball players at this 9-10 level, most of the traditional softball rules are followed.
 Special rules include a five runs-per-inning rule, and players who pitch are limited to three innings per game and six innings per week.
 All players are in the batting order, and every player must play at least two innings in the field.
 Softball players use an 11 inch ball, pitch from 35 feet, and cannot lead or steal.